Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artwork by Kiara Rolle-Grade 9

 The artwork of Kiara is something that should be seen by everyone.
 The use of bright colors and the incorporation of different textures makes her work unique and interesting to look at.
-Her pieces are always full of life, no matter what the subject may be.
-Kiara’s art is inspired by the world around her, which is clear when looking at her pieces.
-She uses a variety of mediums in her work, but colored pencils seem to be her favorite.
-The results are stunning pieces that are both beautiful and mesmerizing.

 Lobsters

-The lobster in this artwork is rendered in a semi-abstract style, with bright colors and expressive markings.
-Kiara used a variety of techniques to create a sense of movement and life in the creature, from the textured of the surface of its shell to the fluid lines of its body.
-The result is an eye-catching and intriguing piece that invites closer inspection.
+Kiara used various techniques to create a sense of movement and life in the creature, from the texture of its shell’s surface to the fluid lines of its body.

 Lobster colored pencil drawing by Kiara Rolle